Moondevil-ha/solis-smart-charging/README.md

 1. The script monitors Octopus Energy Intelligent dispatch periods
 2. When dispatch periods are updated:
-   - Core charging hours (23:30-05:30) are maintained
+   - Core charging hours (23:30-05:30) are protected and cannot be reduced
+   - The script identifies contiguous charging blocks and merges them
-   - Additional dispatch periods are prioritized by charging volume
+   - Core hours are extended if dispatch periods are adjacent
-   - Up to two additional charging windows are created
+   - Additional charging windows are selected based on available charge amount
-   - If dispatch periods are contiguous with core hours, the core window is extended
+   - All times are normalized to 30-minute slots
-3. Charging windows are synchronized to your Solis inverter
+3. The resulting charging windows are synchronized to your Solis inverter
-4. The process repeats when dispatch periods change
+4. The process repeats when new dispatch periods are received

 ## Obtaining Solis API Credentials